 Where to stay in Iceland

-With only 48 hours to spare, you’ll likely be staying in Reykjavik or somewhere close by in the south.
+With only 2 nights in Iceland, you’ll likely be staying the 2 nights in Reykjavik or somewhere close by in the southern end of Iceland.
 Options for accommodation outside of the city are limited regardless, particularly during winter.
 Here are some excellent options to consider when you’re deciding where to stay.
 We have also written an extensive guide on Where to stay in Iceland.

 Hlemmur Square: This luxurious art deco hotel is set in the middle of the city.
 Though the building is from the 1930s, the rooms are modern, chic, and provide incredible scenic views.
 It’s suitable for those on a budget, as there are dorms available too on the third and fourth floors.
 The welcoming atmosphere of the bar and restaurant area if the perfect place to mingle with both locals and fellow travellers.
 Enjoy a craft beer or a cocktail from their fantastic mixologist while listening to some live music.

 Skólavörðustígur Apartments: Booking an apartment in Reykjavik is ideal if you’re travelling in a group or with family.
 There’s also the added benefit of having a kitchen so you can save a bit of money by preparing your own meals if you’d like.
-Apartments at Skólavörðustígur start at 170 euros for one double bed and two singles.
+Apartments at Skólavörðustígur offer one double bed and two singles.
 The rooms are beautifully decorated with a homey feel that’ll put even the most homesick of people at ease.

 Ion Adventure Hotel: If you’ve got the extra money to spare, staying at this incredible hotel will be an unforgettable experience.
 It’s luxurious, eco-conscious, and a prime location for beginning your Golden Circle journey.
 Soak in the pool under the northern lights, and enjoy a farm-fresh meal while looking out at the lava fields.
 You’ll find it in Nesjavallavirkjun, 45 minutes from Reykjavik or just over an hour from the airport.